-DOCTORAL STUDIES UCD STRUCTURED PHD
+\ DOCTORAL STUDIES \\\ THE UCD PHD

-The UCD Structured PhD enables UCD PhD students achieve the best possible experience of graduate research and training.
+The UCD PhD enables UCD PhD students achieve the best possible experience of graduate research and training.

 Making a substantial and original contribution to knowledge, normally leading to peer-reviewed publications remains the core objective of doctoral studies.
-The UCD Structured PhD includes several innovative measures designed to support you in achieving your academic and professional objectives.
-A PhD typically takes 4 years full-time to complete.
+The UCD PhD includes several innovative measures designed to support you in achieving your academic and professional objectives.
+A PhD typically takes 4 years (or 12 trimesters) full-time to complete.
 The examination for the degree of PhD is based on a description of the candidate's research written up as a thesis.
-A specific PhD Examination Committee is convened to conduct the oral examination (Viva Voce) examination of the candidate.
+A specific PhD Examination Committee is convened to conduct the oral examination (Viva Voce) of the candidate.

-This leaflet gives you an overview of some of the key aspects of the UCD Structured PhD and provides information on how to apply for a PhD position in UCD.
+This leaflet gives you an overview of some of the key aspects of the UCD PhD and provides information on how to apply for a PhD position in UCD.

-- THE UCD STRUCTURED PHD
+THE UCD PHD PROGRAMME